Adarsh01-code/amazon-clone/README.md

 Runs the app in the development mode.

-This application is also hosted using "FIREBASE" and can be accessed using the followingg URL ::
+This application is also hosted using "Netlify" and can be accessed using the followingg URL ::
-Open ( https://reactjs-68f43.web.app ) to view it in the browser.
+Open ( https://effulgent-fenglisu-133adf.netlify.app ) to view it in the browser.

 **Note :: This application currently is not mobile Responsive , unwanted distortion can be shown in smaller screens.**